mrdanshih/bumpkin-interpreter/README.md

 ### The Bumpkin language
 Bumpkin programs consist of statements, one per line.
 All programs end with a . indicating the end of the Bumpkin program.
 Lines have line numbers associated with them (starting with 1) and optionally, a label preceeding them.
+Variables in Bumpkin take on integer values, and LET statements assign variables to given values.
+Uninitialized variables be default have a value of zero.
+Variables have names that begin with a letter and can include a sequence of letters and digits.

 Example:
 ```
         LET A 3